kheifer/video-judaica/README.md

 ## Setup/Installation Requirements
 * Clone the repo
-* Run npm install
+* Run npm install.
+The Angular dependencies are not the most recent, due to a bug with the latest AngularFire update.
-* Run bower init and bower install bootstrap --save
+* Run bower install and bower install bootstrap --save
 * Create a Firebase account.
 In the app folder, create api-keys.ts.

 ### Technologies Used
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+Data hosted in Firebase.

 #### Development server